ivangfr/springboot-rsocket-webflux-aop/README.md

   docker-compose up -d
   ```

-- Wait until `mongodb` is Up (healthy).
-You can check the status by running
+- Wait for `mongodb` Docker container to be with status `running (healthy)`.
+You can check it by running
   ```
   docker-compose ps
   ```